Ertunco/python_related/README.md

 # python_related
-Python related libraries that I've worked on
+Python libraries that I've worked on